Schnooz/Fuego_Data_Pipeline/README.md

 The pipeline:

-1. Queries GDELT data using BigQuery
+1. Queries GDELT data using Google BigQuery
 2. Filters articles by geographic location and publication date
 3. Extracts article titles and metadata
 4. Uses Trafilatura to retrieve and extract main article text
-5. Filters articles based on successful extraction and minimum word count
+5. Filters out articles that cannot be successfully extracted or contain fewer than 300 words
+6. Removes duplicate articles
+7. Filters the dataset to English-language articles
-6. Splits the resulting dataset by publication date
+8. Splits the resulting dataset by publication date
-7. Exports daily datasets as JSON
+9. Exports daily datasets as JSON

 ## Technologies